Drawings of Astronomical Objects as Seen Through the Telescope Eyepiece by Mel Bartels

 The Witchhead nebula with my 6 inch F2.8.

-Cone Nebula, Christmas Tree cluster.
+Cone Nebula, Christmas Tree cluster, 13 inch F3.0.
 Best view was with the 13mm Ethos and UHC filter at 1.1 deg FOV and 90x.
 The view at lower power with the 21mm Ethos and 1.8 deg FOV at 55x showed more of the surrounding nebulosity but made the Cone too small and indistinct.
 At the lower power, the NPB filter worked best.
 Without a filter, the Cone was hardly there.

 Faint Hbeta nebulae from M43 to the Horsehead.
 25 inch f2.6.